-- DCFC Stations: Publicly accessible non-proprietary DCFC sites within one mile of a Disadvantaged Communities in the Central Hudson service territory. - L2 Stations: - Publicly accessible non-proprietary curbside L2 charging in or directly adjacent to Disadvantaged Communities.
+- DCFC Stations: Publicly accessible non-proprietary DCFC sites within Disadvantaged Communities in the Central Hudson service territory. - L2 Stations: - Publicly accessible non-proprietary curbside L2 charging in or directly adjacent to Disadvantaged Communities.
 Applicants must demonstrate that each curbside charger is associated with a designated EV charging parking space, and that a framework is in place to prevent noncharging vehicles from blocking access to chargers. - 2.
 Multi-Unit Dwelling L2 charging meeting one of the two below criteria.
-Multi-Unit Dwelling plugs are allowed to be private but must be available to residents of the multi-unit dwelling and not designated for use by a single unit or individual. - a) L2 charging at multi-unit dwelling properties within Disadvantaged Communities. - b) L2 charging at affordable multi-unit dwelling properties, regardless of proximity to Disadvantaged Communities. - c) Affordable Multi-Unit Dwelling Requirements: These buildings that have an affordable housing regulatory agreement in place with a state, federal or city entity that requires at least 25% of units to be affordable to households at or below 80% of Area or State Median Income; or, alternatively, MUD buildings that can demonstrate via rent roll that at least 25% of the units have a calculated household income no more than 80% of the greater of the Area or State Median Income.
+Multi-Unit Dwelling plugs are allowed to be private but must be available to residents of the multi-unit dwelling and not designated for use by a single unit or individual. - a) L2 charging at a multi-unit dwelling properties within a DAC. - b) L2 charging at affordable multi-unit dwelling properties, regardless of proximity to DAC.